 Chapel of Trakai Church of the Visitation of the Blessed Virgin Mary (read)

-Performer of a musical work: Gregorian chant of the Palendriai monastery, leader Gregory Castrini
+Sound background: Gregorian chant of the Palendriai monastery, leader Gregory Castrini

 All panoramas of this object: Trakai Church (7)